 Undergraduate students preparing for physical or occupational therapy should choose a major that is of interest to them and will assist in completion of prerequisite course work.
+It is advantageous to select a major that incorporates the specific program prerequisites.
 Baccalaureate students will have advisors in their major department, but should also seek additional health professions' advising through the Pre-Health Advising Office.
-Students who have completed a baccalaureate degree and who are completing prerequisites for physical or occupational therapy should contact the Department of Physical and Occupational Therapy for advising at firstname.lastname@example.org.
+Students who have completed a baccalaureate degree and who are completing prerequisites for physical or occupational therapy should contact the Department of Physical and Occupational Therapy for advising at email@example.com.
 Please refer to the Physical Therapy and Occupational Therapy program pages for the most current admissions requirements.

 Occupational Therapy Graduate Program

 The Occupational Therapy Graduate Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, Bethesda, MD 20852-4929.
 AOTA's phone number is 301-652-AOTA; website is http://www.acoteonline.org.
 Graduates will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Annual NBCOT program results for ISU's MOT program are available on the NBCOT website.